fauzecubas/nestplusvue-frontend/README.md

 Open http://localhost:9000 in your browser to see the project running.

-***IMPORTANT: this project makes connection with a local api.
+***IMPORTANT: this project needs connection with a local api.
 You can find more information here: https://github.com/fauzecubas/nestplusvue-api***